Dr. Stephen Law

 Dr Chakaveh research focus is to design and engineer end-to-end, holistic data and AI-driven applications which solve real-life problems.
 In this context, she has developed many AI-based applications - for one of which she has won the Everywoman Innovator Award 2020 and ConnectTVT Technology Game Changer 2021.
 And in particular, her software innovation for Row4Ukraine supported an extraordinary Atlantic rowing mission.
 Her PixselChat, enabled clear communication between a team of injured British and Ukrainian servicemen as they set off to row 3,000 miles from Gran Canaria to Barbados.

-Dr Li received education and training from Southwest Jiaotong University (China), the University of Edinburgh, the University of Bedfordshire, the University of Westminster, the University of Cambridge, the University of Oxford, Harvard University, Nvidia, Meta, ARM Cambridge.
+Dr Li received his education and professional training from: Haiyang First High School (Shandong, China); Southwest Jiaotong University (China); the University of Edinburgh (UK); the University of Bedfordshire (UK); the University of Oxford (UK); the University of Cambridge (UK); Harvard University (USA); the University of Westminster (UK); Nvidia (USA); Meta (USA); and ARM Cambridge (UK).

-Dr Li has published more than 100 research papers, journal articles, books and other items.
-His papers have appeared in the following refereed journals: Decision Support Systems (the international journal), European Journal of Marketing, Expert Systems with Applications (an international journal), Intelligent Systems in Accounting, Finance and Management (international journal), Marketing Intelligence and Planning, Industrial Management & Data Systems, International Journal of Management and Decision Making, Chinese Journal of Management Science, Mathematics, and others.
-His papers have also appeared in various conference proceedings published by IEEE.
-His publications have been widely downloaded and cited across the world.
-The world renowned decision support systems field teaching textbook, Decision Support Systems and Intelligent Systems (Seventh edition, Prentice Hall International, 2005), has included two pages of Shuliang’s research paper.
+Dr Li has authored and co-authored more than one hundred refereed journal articles, research papers, books, and other scholarly items.
+His publications have appeared in the international journals including Decision Support Systems, European Journal of Marketing, Expert Systems with Applications, Intelligent Systems in Accounting, Finance and Management, Marketing Intelligence and Planning, Industrial Management & Data Systems, International Journal of Management and Decision Making, Mathematics, and Chinese Journal of Management Science, among others.
+He has also contributed numerous papers to conference proceedings published by IEEE.
+His research outputs have been widely downloaded and cited internationally.

-Dr Li has chaired more than 30 international conferences with the proceedings published by IEEE and Springer, and indexed by Ei Compendex, Scopus, Google Scholar, etc.
+Dr Li has chaired more than thirty international academic and research conferences, with proceedings published by Springer, ACM, and IEEE, and indexed by Ei Compendex, Scopus, and Google Scholar.

-With established international research excellence for many years, Dr Li submitted for the UK Research Assessment Exercises (RAE) 2001 and 2008, and the Research Excellence Framework (REF) 2014.
+Recognised for sustained international research excellence, Dr Li contributed to the UK Government’s Research Assessment Exercises (RAE) 2001 and 2008, and the Research Excellence Framework (REF) 2014.